 Coaching Certification System

-Tennis Canada’s Coaching Certification is a highly structured system that ensures Instructors, Coaches, and Pros receive the best training and guidance, which in turn, can be exemplified onto the athletes they train.
+Tennis Canada’s Coaching Certification is a highly structured system that ensures Instructors, Coaches, and Pros receive the best training and guidance.
 The program has a variety of key components that are essential in the development of coaches across the nation.
-Below is an overview of the many features that make up the Certification Program.
-For full descriptions of the sections below, click on their respective links.

 Purpose of the Coaching System